19wburnett/Bidi-Construction/CONSENSUS_EXPLANATION.md

 (0.8 + 0.8 + 0.8 + 0.8) / 4 = 0.8667 = 86.67%
 ```

+### Step 6: Merge Quality Analysis
+**NEW FIX:** Quality analysis is now merged from all models:

+The system selects the **most comprehensive** quality_analysis by scoring:
+- Completeness overall score
+- Audit trail coverage percentage
+- Number of risk flags found
+- Number of missing dimensions detected

+**Result:** Uses the best quality analysis from any of the models

 ## Results Breakdown:

 **Your 29 items:**